WebRTCGame/AutoCAD-Javascript-API/README.md

 The capture.html example now works.

 If you'd like to debug, click in the new pallet window and hit F12, this'll bring up the chrome inspector for the pallet.

+To keep it consistent I've put together a css template to give the visual appearance of a native autocad app and I've started pushing out the webapps into their own fragments which are loaded through an iframe via a url parameter.
+They all use the app.html as the wrapper now.